 The memorials of Berlin

 From the top of the Panoramapunkt viewing platform at Potsdamer Platz, it’s easy to see the grey slabs of Berlin’s Holocaust memorial on Ebertstrasse far below.
-The memorial was something I’d put on my ‘to see’ list because it was still being built when we were last in the city back in January 2004.
-This was…
+The memorial was something I’d put on my ‘to see’ list for our 2016 visit because it was still being put together when we were last in the German capital…

 Berlin: Prenzlauer Berg and Friedrichshain